Natural satellite: Shape

 Neptune's moon Proteus is the largest irregularly shaped natural satellite, and is about as large as an icy moon can become before becoming relaxed into a spheroidal shape.
 The shapes of moons in synchronous orbit are expected to asymptotically change shape into rounded ellipsoids under hydrostatic equilibrium, although this may not happen in the age of the Solar System.
 For example, the larger Saturnian moons are in equilibrium, while Iapetus, Mimas, and Enceladus are apparently not.
-The shapes of Eris' moon Dysnomia and ' moon Vanth are presently unknown, although Dysnomia's density is high enough that it is probably a solid ellipsoid as well.
+The "round" satellites are sometimes categorized as satellite planets or planetary-mass moons.
+The shapes of Eris' moon Dysnomia and ' moon Vanth are presently unknown.

 The larger natural satellites, being tidally locked, tend toward ovoid (egg-like) shapes: squat at their poles and with longer equatorial axes in the direction of their primaries (their planets) than in the direction of their motion.
 Saturn's moon Mimas, for example, has a major axis 9% greater than its polar axis and 5% greater than its other equatorial axis.
 Methone, another of Saturn's moons, is only around 3 km in diameter and visibly egg-shaped.
 The effect is smaller on the largest natural satellites, where their gravity is greater relative to the effects of tidal distortion, especially those that orbit less massive planets or, as in the case of the Moon, at greater distances.